-- 1 information for people seeking such housing.
-The department may 2 consult with the Division of Information Technology in the - 3 Department of the Treasury in order to develop the Internet website. - b.
-At least the following information about each municipality shall be made available on the website: - 6 (1) the total number of additional housing units created and the 7 number lost through demolition or other causes since the effective 8 date of P.L., c.
-(C.) (pending before the Legislature as this 9 bill) in the municipality;

-- (2) the number of additional housing units created in the municipality that are qualified very low income, low income or moderate income housing and an itemized listing of these units, whether they are restricted to seniors or people with special needs, and the income levels served; - (3) the number of previously existing qualified very low income, low income or qualified moderate income housing units which have been demolished or are no longer subject to affordability controls; - 18 (4) the amount of development fees collected and uses for these 19 fees as required pursuant to P.L.2008, c.46 (C.52:27D-329.1 et al.) 20 and P.L., c.
-(C.) (pending before the legislature as this bill); 21 and - (5) Housing elements , notices, updates, certifications and reports and determinations related to certifications, ordinances, and amendments to municipal housing elements required to be posted pursuant to P.L., c.
-(C. ) (pending before the Legislature as this bill) - c.
-Each municipality shall report any information required in other sections of P.L., c.
-(C. ) (pending before the Legislature as this bill) at the time required by those sections and annually report the information described in subsection b. of this section to the department.
-The department shall ensure that the information is available to the public on the website within seven business days of receipt.
-To facilitate this process, the department may choose to create a system in which municipalities may directly enter this information in the internet website established pursuant to this section.
+Community Affairs as a compliant municipality 2[,] or 2 a 1 municipality deemed compliant pursuant to section 2[24] 232 of 2 P.L., c.
+(C.) (pending before the Legislature as this bill) 3 2[or pursuant to section 25 of P.L., c.
+(C.) (pending before 4 5 the Legislature as this bill), or a municipality described by section 23 of P.L., c.
+(C.) (pending before the Legislature as this 6 7 bill) 2 shall receive preference with respect to discretionary grant 8 programs administered by those departments for which municipal governments are eligible, and shall prioritize and expedite 9 applications from developments included in a housing element 10 prepared and filed pursuant to P.L., c.
+(C.) (pending before 11 the Legislature as this bill).
+12 13 2[130.]
+28.2 (New section) a.
+The department shall design, 14 establish, and maintain a searchable Internet website accessible to 15 the general public for no charge.
+This website shall contain data and 16 17 information concerning affordable housing in each municipality of the State 2including applications for such housing and other 18 information for people seeking such housing2.
+The department may 19 consult with the Division of Information Technology in the 20 21 Department of the Treasury in order to develop the Internet website.
+22 b.
+At least the following information about each municipality 23 shall be made available on the website: (1) the total number of additional housing units created and the 24 25 number lost through demolition or other causes since the effective date of P.L., c.
+(C.) (pending before the Legislature as this 26 27 bill) in the municipality; 28 (2) the number of additional housing units created in the 29 municipality that are qualified very low income, low income or 30 moderate income housing and an itemized listing of these units, whether they are restricted to seniors or people with special needs, 31 32 and the income levels served; 33 (3) the number of previously existing qualified very low income, 34 low income or qualified moderate income housing units which have 35 been demolished or are no longer subject to affordability controls; 36 (4) the amount of development fees collected and uses for these fees as required pursuant to P.L.2008, c.46 (C.52:27D-329.1 et al.) 37 and P.L., c.
+(C.) (pending before the legislature as this bill); 38 39 (5) Housing elements 2, notices, updates, certifications and 40 41 reports and determinations related to certifications, ordinances,2 and amendments to municipal housing elements required to be posted 42 pursuant to P.L., c.
+(C.) (pending before the Legislature as this 43 44 bill). c.
+Each municipality shall 2report any information required in 45 other sections of P.L. , c.
+(C.) (pending before the 46

-38 [31.]
-29. (New section) a.
-Nothing in P.L., c.
-(C. ) 39 (pending before the Legislature as this bill) shall require a b.
-[Notwithstanding any law or rule to the contrary, a municipality shall not alter the zoning of any development site during the period that the site is subject to a judgment of repose, or was, by court order, mediation settlement, or settlement in exclusionary zoning litigation, designated or reserved for

-40 municipality to raise or expend municipal revenues in order to 41 provide a realistic opportunity for low and moderate income

-42 housing.
+Legislature as this bill) at the time required by those sections and2 annually report the information described in subsection b. of this section to the department.
+The department shall ensure that the information is available to the public on the website within 3[seven business days] 72 hours of receipt.
+To facilitate this process, the department may choose to create a system in which municipalities may directly enter this information in the internet website established pursuant to this section.1